kaygun/2022-Fall-381E/README.md

 # Weekly Course Plan

 The following is a tentative schedule of topics I am going to cover.
 I may go faster or slower depending on the week.
 I may even add new subjects, or even drop subjects depending on requests and participation.
-The quizzes will be given during the first 30 minutes of the allotted day, and I will do the lecture afterwards.

 | **Week** | **Subject**                                                                                  |
 |----------|----------------------------------------------------------------------------------------------|